Riley McGree

 Born in Gawler, South Australia, McGree played youth football for Gawler, the FFSA NTC and Adelaide United before starting his professional career with Adelaide United in 2016.
 He joined Club Brugge of the Belgian top flight in 2017, and spent two loan spells back in Australia with Newcastle Jets and Melbourne City before returning to Adelaide United.
-That club sold him to Major League Soccer expansion franchise Charlotte FC, who loaned him to English Championship club Birmingham City for 18 months before selling him to Middlesbrough in 2022.
+That club sold him to Major League Soccer expansion franchise Charlotte FC, who loaned him to English Championship club Birmingham City for eighteen months, before selling him to Middlesbrough in 2022.

-McGree was first called up to the Australian national team in 2017, having previously played for Australia under-17 in 2013.
+McGree was first called up to the Australian national team in 2017, having previously played for the under-17 side in 2013.

 Early life

 McGree was born and raised in Gawler, South Australia, to the north of Adelaide.
 He joined Gawler Eagles FC as a four-year-old after the town's Australian rules football club was full, and remained with the Eagles for eight years.